May Basket Contest 2021

-This year, the St. Michaels in Bloom committee will host a Town-wide May Basket celebration with prize ribbons for 1st, 2nd and 3rd place winners.
+The St. Michaels in Bloom committee will host a Second Annual Town-wide May Basket celebration with prize ribbons for 1st, 2nd and 3rd place winners.
 Judging will be on May Day, May 1st, rain or shine.
-Just send an email to firstname.lastname@example.org with your name and address before April 30th if you would like to be judged!
-The Village shop has lovely plants and Grauls always has cut flowers.
+Just send an email to email@example.com with your name and address before April 30th if you would like to be judged!
+The Village Shop has lovely plants, Grauls always has cut flowers, and shops have unique home goods for planter ideas.
 Be creative!

 May Basket Day!

 Ahh, the “Lusty month of May”.
 How many of us remember that song from Camelot?

 The song of spring with its connotations of earth’s rebirth after a long dark winter, and celebrated with songs, dances, the blossoming of flowers and new love.
 The origins of the May Day celebrations are ancient indeed.
 Pre-Christian Roman festivals dedicated to Flora, the goddess of flowers, were held in early spring, In pagan Ireland the seasonal festival called Beltane, a loose translation of the word “fire”, celebrated with blessing of the crops, fertility rites, and bathing of faces in morning dew to preserve youthful beauty.